DylanAKing/OpenVPN-Installer/README.md

   just follow the ubuntu instructions below

 If your running ubuntu 20.04, or completed the steps outlined aboved\
-  :1: Clone this Repository and Extract it\
+  :one: Clone this Repository and Extract it\
-  2.)
-Make the install script executable with:  chmod +x ../install-ovpn-server.sh\
+  :two: Make the install script executable with:  chmod +x ../install-ovpn-server.sh\
-  3.)
-Start the installation with:  ./install-ovpn-server.sh
+  :three: Start the installation with:  ./install-ovpn-server.sh

 this readme has sourced at the bottom, two tutorials that the install script is based off of, please refer to those for more details on the rationale behind some of these commands, or if you encouter any issues while running the